rabithole/commercial/commercial/README.md

 # Potential Bugs
-### There will be two state objects for company info due to no company graphql enpoint.
+### There are two sources of data.
+Most stored on shopify db, but some stored in ours.
+Need to to keep company and primary contact info consistent between the two.

 ### Possible a DIG employee could modify a company from the Shopify admin and affect continuity between our API and Shopify's admin API.